 The aggregate capacity limit of net-metered systems in a utility's service territory is equal to 5% of the utility's aggregate customer peak demand.
 Historically, all three investor-owned utilities had interpreted "aggregate customer peak demand" differently, and had been using different methodologies to calculate their net metering caps.
 The CPUC approved a proposed decision in May 2012 to more clearly define "aggregate customer peak demand" for all utilities.
 The decision defines aggregate customer peak demand as the sum of the non-coincident peak demands of all utility customers.
 This methodology was later codified by the Legislature with AB 327 of 2013.
-Alll utilities, even those not regulated by the CPUC must use the methodology explained above to calculate their aggregate capacity limit.
+All investor-owned utilities must use the methodology explained above to calculate their aggregate capacity limit.
 Municipal utilities are not bound by the CPUC definition of "aggregate customer peak demand" and are free to define it for themselves.

 AB 327 of 2013 specifies that "large electrical corporations" with more than 100,000 service connections must offer net metering until it reaches its net metering program limit or July 1, 2017, whichever comes first.
 For additional clarity, the legislation assigns a specific net metering program limit for each of the three large electrical corporations, as shown below.
 Beginnning July 1, 2017, or when the utiility reaches its net metering program limit, the utility must offer a standard contract or tariff, as described below.

 - San Diego Gas and Electric: 607 MW of nameplate generating capacity